-Ranked 9th in the nation among departments of psychiatry in total research funding from the National Institutes of Health, MUSC psychiatry is the single largest research department in the College of Medicine.
+Ranked 7th in the nation among departments of psychiatry in total research funding from the National Institutes of Health, MUSC psychiatry is the single largest research department in the College of Medicine.
 Nationally recognized translational research is carried out in the Department’s Center for Drug and Alcohol Programs which includes a major Alcohol Research Center and involves extensive collaboration with basic science and other clinical departments.
 The MUSC addictions program was ranked 8th in the nation by US News & World Report.

 Psychiatry researchers carry out clinical trials, including participation in national clinical trials networks, lead a center on women’s health, a family services research center, a national crime victims center, and a new brain imaging center of excellence.
-Studies are underway utilizing transcranial magnetic stimulation, and a mood disorders clinic has been expanded to include a vagus nerve stimulation treatment and research program for patients with refractory depression.
+Studies are underway, utilizing transcranial magnetic stimulation, and a mood disorders clinic has been expanded to include a vagus nerve stimulation treatment and research program for patients with refractory depression.

-|Research is a major activity at MUSC generating over 200 million dollars of extramural support per year.
-The best resource for learning about research and help with the research process is the South Carolina Clinical and Translational Research Institute.
-The SCTR web site https://sctr.musc.edu/ describes seveeral campus programs to assist investigators with their research, whether the first time researcher or the seasoned investigator.
+describes several campus programs to assist investigators with their research, whether they are a first time researcher or a seasoned investigator.
 This includes support for navigating through the regulatory process, finding collaborators, budget preparation, statistical consultation, patient recruitment, the conduct of a clinical trial, and closeout procedures.
 The SUCCESS Center

-|For Psychiatry specific research questions, the Office of Research Administration can provide help and direction to needed resources.
+For psychiatry-specific research questions, the Office of Research Administration can provide help and direction to needed resources.